Additional Resources

 Where do these reports go?
 Who can access them?

 Reports are entered directly on the Ethics Line secure server to prevent any possible breach in security.
-The Ethics Line makes these reports available only to specific individuals within the company who are charged with evaluating the report, based on the type of violation and location of the incident.
+The Ethics Line makes these reports available only to specific individuals within the company who are tasked with evaluating the report, based on the type of violation and location of the incident.
 Each of these report recipients has had training in keeping these reports in the utmost confidence.

 Reporting Security & Confidentiality